Characters appearing in Minecraft: Story Mode.

 - La Résistance: Stacy appears in "Above and Beyond" as a member of the New Ocelots, a resistance movement against Jesse (who is really the Admin in disguise) that is headed by Lukas.

 - Out of Focus: Has the least amount of development and contributes the least during the investigation on who the White Pumpkin is out of all the Youtubers.

 - Plot Armor: She will always survive the episode no matter what choices are made, mainly due to being Out of Focus.

-- Hair Color Dissonance: His hair color changes a few times without an explanation given for the change, based on how he sometimes dyes his hair in real life.
+- Kaleidoscope Hair: His hair color changes a few times without an explanation given for the change, based on how he sometimes dyes his hair in real life.

 - Killed Off for Real: Depending on player choice.
 If Stampy is accused of being the White Pumpkin then Dan comes into the library to confess he accidentally killed Sparklez.
 Dan is then killed by either a group of spiders or the White Pumpkin.

 - The Rival: Dan has been competing with Lizzie for years.